Blog 60: Approaches to grow user base fast

 Files was launched in 2017 and in around 2019 it was estimated to have crossed 100 million users (source).
 The scope of this case study is limited to this period of growth.

-What can we learn from Files’ initiatives that led this growth?
+What we can learn from Files’ initiatives that led this growth?

-During ideation stage, the team spent significant time on user research.
+During the ideation stage, the team spent significant time on user research.
 And gathered insights that they would have never guessed.
 Firstly, people received several good morning images daily.
 Filling up their storage.
 This needed clean-up.
 Secondly, large number of people shared their devices with family members leading to privacy concerns.
 Thirdly, Files involves complex computation, however, it must run on low-end phones.
 On learning these pain points, the team built a solution that addressed them.
 In successful product teams, user research is an activity that is done diligently.

 The team focused on building multiple prototypes to test with users, with a two to three-week turnaround.
 Something like Google X, that tests up to twenty ideas in a week.
 The Files team leveraged the design sprint framework.
 Where instead of building a full prototype, you test the idea with users, gather feedback, and then iterate on the idea.

 After Files’ launch, the team entered the iteration stage.
 Where they focused on user feedback and usage data.
 User feedback came from app store reviews, posts in social media platforms and online forums (such as Reddit) etc. Since feedback can be biased, it’s important to be objective while collecting user feedback.
 From usage data, the team tried to understand feature usage, retention drivers and collected error reports.
 For example, they were surprised to learn that 60% of users didn’t free up space with the app.
 But it was intended for just that.
+Feedback and usage data/behaviour gave the team insights for the next iteration.

-In the third stage, the team looked to push for growth.
-Growth relies on a quantitative approach involving analysing, estimating, and testing.
+In third stage, the team looked to push for growth.
+Growth relies on a quantitative approach of analysing, estimating, and testing.
 The team worked closely with a quantitative product marketing manager.
 And they were data focussed.
-The different growth channels available to them were growing organically, partnerships, ads, referrals, cross-promotions, and physical marketing.
-The team looked at the potential and cost of each channel.
-Partnerships with smartphone companies would be the most effective.
-As when users quickly ran out of space on their phones, they wrote negative reviews regarding the phone.
+The different growth channels available to them were organic, partnerships, ads, referrals, cross-promotions, and physical marketing.
+The team looked at the value and the cost of each channel.
+For example, partnerships with smartphone companies would be the most effective.
+Because if users quickly ran out of space on their phones, they wrote negative reviews about the phone.
+Hence, appropriate partnership deals (some paid and some free) resulted in traction and yielded growth.

 To conclude: